evrwaq/dsa/README.md

 **Implementation in Go:**
 The implementation of the Deque data structure in Go can be found in the file [`deque.go`](src/data_structures/deque.go).

+### Tree

+The `Tree` data structure is a hierarchical structure consisting of nodes, where each node has a value and references to its left and right children.

+**Characteristics**:
+- Hierarchical structure.
+- Root node with zero or more child nodes.
+- Each child node can have its own children, forming a subtree.

+**Main Operations**:
+- `Insert`: Adds a new value to the tree.
+- `Search`: Checks if a value exists in the tree.
+- `Remove`: Removes a value from the tree.
+- `IsEmpty`: Checks if the tree is empty.

+**Complexity**:
+- Insert: O(log n) on average, O(n) in the worst case.
+- Search: O(log n) on average, O(n) in the worst case.
+- Remove: O(log n) on average, O(n) in the worst case.

+**Implementation in Go:**
+The implementation of the Deque data structure in Go can be found in the file [`deque.go`](src/data_structures/tree-based/tree.go.go).

 ## Algorithms

 (Coming soon)